 Operating the fan in reverse at half speed for prolonged periods during subfreezing weather can cause severe damage to fans and fan cylinders.
 Ice can accumulate inside fan cylinders at fan blade plane of rotation and fan blade tips will eventually strike this ring of ice, damaging the fan blades or cylinder.
 Ice can also accumulate on fan blades and be thrown off, damaging fan cylinder or blades.
 Allow a minimum of 10 minute delay between reverse operation and forward operation during subfreezing weather to permit ice to dissipate from fan blades and fan cylinders.
-See Caution note on page 11 for fan speed change and reversing precautions.
+See Fan Drive Caution note in the Mechanical Equipment Installation section of this manual.

 4. With no heat load on the circulating water, icing cannot be controlled effectively by air control during freezing weather.
 Towers must not be operated with reduced water rate and/or no heat load during freezing weather.
 If the circulating water system cannot be shut down, water returning from the process should be made to bypass the tower.
 If a bypass is used, all water must be bypassed without modulation.
-If the water bypass is directly into the tower's cold water basin, its design must be approved by SPX Cooling engineers.
+If the water bypass is directly into the tower's cold water basin, its design must be approved by SPX Cooling Tech.